Digitization Trends in Finance: Where Do We Go From Here?

 Review your customized reporting solutions.
 Customized solutions have limitations: they are difficult to adjust without IT assistance and, without integration with all relevant data sources, may use limited or incomplete data sets.
 These shortcomings make them less useful for fast, accurate reporting that CFOs will need in the future.

 Maximize the use of built in reporting and analytics capabilities available with your ERP system.
 Working with data directly from your system of record will ensure you are working with the most accurate and real-time information.
 SAP and other ERP systems have many built-in capabilities that will provide a broad and rich user experience and enable you to take advantage of the latest artificial intelligence to improve analysis and discovery.

 In a recent CFO Playbook event, Serrala experts David Hobler and Nina Luh provided an in-depth view of the analytics needs across the entire finance organization and how you can leverage the capabilities of Serrala Analytics.
-You can view the event on-demand, or read their blog: Top 10 Tips to Improve Transparency for the CFO here.
+You can read their blog: Top 10 Tips to Improve Transparency for the CFO here.